 Arlene Irion is an Associate Marriage and Family Therapist (AMFT #109587) in the state of California.
 She holds a Master of Arts in Marriage and Family Therapy from California School of Professional Psychology, a Master of Arts in Criminology from Boston University, and a Bachelor of Arts in Liberal Studies with an emphasis in elementary education from California State University, Northridge.
-She is also a former CVCS parent, having two children who attended during their elementary years.
+She is also a former CVCS parent, having three children who attended during their elementary, junior high, and high school years.

 Arlene has a background working with the FBI to help children who have been the victims of traumatic crimes.
 This experience led her to pursue a second master’s degree in marriage and family therapy.
 She has extensive experience working with children, adolescents, adults, and families who have experienced trauma, PTSD, anxiety, depression, grief, ADHD, autism, and relational challenges.
 She has also worked with families and multiple agencies involved in the foster care system throughout Southern California.